Skip to content

 From Amenities to Essentials: The Case for Trails and Active Infrastructure

 Nationwide, communities, states and regions are banding together to build out their visions for trail networks.
-In many places—rural and urban, red and blue—elected leaders are applying their leadership to accelerate the pace of progress.
-We’ll hear firsthand from national leaders who have been at the helm of this progress and why they believe that trail and active transportation networks are essential to the well-being of the states they lead.
+In many places—rural and urban, red and blue—local and state leaders are applying their influence to accelerate the pace of progress.
+We’ll hear firsthand from those who have been at the helm of this progress and why they believe that trail and active transportation networks are essential to the well-being of the places and the people they serve.

 1.0 AICP CM credits available.